Stay Calm and Reassuring

 Acknowledge and Normalize Their Feelings

 It’s okay for kids to feel scared, sad, or even angry.
-These are normal reactions to abnormal events.- Encourage them to share what they’re feeling without forcing it.
+These are normal reactions to abnormal events.

 - Let them know it’s okay to be upset, and that their feelings matter.